 As you see, there is a compile time error that symbol A is not found.
 If, we want to use class A of proj1 then we have to use -cp option to include proj1’s resources as shown in next step.

 Step 5 (Compile with -cp option):

 cp_tutorial/proj2>cd src cp_tutorial/proj2/src>javac -d ../classes -cp ../../proj1/classes MainClass.java

-execute following commands to run your program.
+execute the following commands to run your program.

 cp_tutorial/proj2/src>cd ../classes cp_tutorial/proj2/classes>java MainClass Exception in thread "main" java.lang.NoClassDefFoundError: A at MainClass.main(MainClass.java:4) Caused by: java.lang.ClassNotFoundException: A at java.net.URLClassLoader$1.run(Unknown Source) at java.net.URLClassLoader$1.run(Unknown Source) at java.security.AccessController.doPrivileged(Native Method) at java.net.URLClassLoader.findClass(Unknown Source) at java.lang.ClassLoader.loadClass(Unknown Source) at sun.misc.Launcher$AppClassLoader.loadClass(Unknown Source) at java.lang.ClassLoader.loadClass(Unknown Source) ...
 1 more

 Oops, we got an error that class A is not found.
 This is because you tell JVM about A’s path at compile time only.
-While running the MainClass, he doesn’t know that there is a class A in other project.
+While running the MainClass, he doesn’t know that there is a class A in other projects.

 Step 7 (Execute with -cp option): We have to again provide the path of class A.

 cp_tutorial/proj2/classes>java -cp ../../proj1/classes; MainClass In main class Test() method of class A